Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 The same concept applies here, which says you must emphasize weightlifting if you want to improve strength and aerobic capacity.

-A hard weight day prior to running performance may tire the muscles, leading you to compromise good form when performing cardio and increasing your chance of injury.
+A hard workout day prior to running performance may tire the muscles, leading you to compromise good form when performing cardio and increasing your chance of injury.

 If you're preparing for a run, using weights before cardio may reduce your stamina.

-As per a study in the journal Applied Physiology Nutrition and Metabolism, persons who did strength training before running had worse running impairment than those who ran first [4].
+As per a study in the journal Applied Physiology, Nutrition, and Metabolism, people who did strength training before running had worse running impairment than those who ran first [4].

 FAQs